harmony-one/h/progress/theo-perisic.md

+2025-06-11 Wed: Sync with Alaina for Colossus announcements and marketing videos.
+Outreach for resolving June recovery burn.

+2025-06-10 Tue: Cursor onboarding for Sun with Li tailored for eventual protocol onboarding.
+Insight: engineering trends follow heavy “tab” usage, most optimal for critical changes, but slowest implementation method, definitely room to 10x.
+Additional trend of note, external knowledge search in separate Claude or ChatGPT webpage, can all be optimized within MCP search within cursor.

+2025-06-09 Mon: Troubleshooting with Yuri for complex aerodrome rewards.
+Pooled data isn't clear where vAERO tokens are being distributed for accurate APR recordings.
+Previous top 50 positions all show initial placement of one sided pools below LP range, clarification that goal is continuous LP rather than short term discount BTC.

+---

+2025-06-08 Sun: (1.0h) Prep for next cursor tooling session.
+Context7 MCP addition (allows for continuous update context into codebase).

+2025-06-07 Sat: (2.0h) Reviewed and adding pool risk management for aerodrome LP.

 2025-06-06 Fri: Continued review of Yuriy’s [aerodrome position data](https://github.com/harmony-one/shadow-pool-analytics/blob/main/aerodrome/export_USDC_cbBTC/positions_stats_USDC_cbBTC_all.tsv) for USDC/cbBTC.
 Insight: top 50 positions show 90-115% APR, all 50 show 0 impermanent loss, meaning positions were opened below current BTC pricing, captured fees, then are now out of range.

 2025-06-05 Thu: Troubleshooting [connecting wallet issues](https://github.com/ONETheo/btc-hyperliquid-aerodrome) with LP + Short/Long platform that brings both aspects of strategy in one place.